Philadelphia Weather: Severe Thunderstorm Watch Issued Throughout Region Until 8 p.m. Thursday

 Expect the 90s to return to the forecast as many head back to work on Tuesday, with 90s lingering into Wednesday too.

-A renewed chance for showers and thunderstorms will develop for the middle and end of next week.MORE NEWS: WATCH: CBS News Correspondent Jericka Duncan Describes Interview With Bill Cosby Inside His Home Following His Release From Prison
+A renewed chance for showers and thunderstorms will develop for the middle and end of next week.MORE NEWS: Big Brother Season 23 Features 2 Philadelphia Natives

 Stay with the Eyewitness News Weather Team for the latest forecast.